Bidirectional Mapping Coupled GAN for Generalized Zero-Shot Learning: Proposed Method

-\textbf{Testing Phase :} Once we have training data for both seen and unseen classes, we learn a classifier separately as the final supervised classifier.
-We generate multiple synthetic features for every unseen class by utilizing the trained generator $G$, early layers of the discriminator $D$, and re-sampling the noise $z$.
-In particular, to retain the learned distinctive characteristics in the feature space of the final training dataset, we pass the generated unseen classes features and real seen classes features through the early layers of $D$.
+\textbf{Testing Phase :} The test phase of the proposed method is shown in Fig.~\ref{test}.
+We generate multiple synthetic features for every unseen class by utilizing the trained generator $G$ and re-sampling the noise $z$.
+Then, to retain the learned distinctive characteristics in the final test time training dataset's feature space, we pass the seen domain test features and generated unseen domain features through the early layers of trained $D$.
+Once we have training data for both seen $x^s_{tr}$ and unseen classes $x^t_{tr}$, we learn a classifier separately as the final supervised classifier.
 In this work, we evaluate two kinds of classifiers: softmax and k-nearest neighbor (k-NN).

 For softmax classifier, after receiving features from early layers of $D$, the classifier produces $|C^s + C^t|$ dimensional output, i.e., the $|C^s|$ seen classes and $|C^t|$ unseen classes.
 During the forward pass, within $h_2$, the features are transformed to a $|C^s + C^t|$-dimensional class probability through log softmax function.
 We define the classification loss as follows,